UnaliWear Kanega Watch Reviewed in 2024

 Until recently, medical alert smartwatches didn’t include fall detection due to concerns about false alarms and missed falls.
 Studies that analyze the best place to wear fall detection sensors produced mixed results, with some favoring the wrist and others the chest.
 Meanwhile, consumers were eager for a fall detection sensor they could wear on their wrist.
 According to our 2021 survey, 59% of the respondents who wanted fall detection preferred to wear a bracelet, wristband, or smartwatch.

 Our Reviews Team testers think the Kanega Watch is a great option.
-It detects falls and ignores normal movement with better accuracy than any other medical alert smartwatch we’ve ever tested.
+It detects falls and ignores normal movement with better accuracy than any other medical alert smartwatch we’ve tested.

 In our Kanega Watch review, we’ll discuss the results of our testing, explain the device’s unique features, and share feedback from a real UnaliWear customer to help you decide if this is the best medical alert watch for you.